 Site 1 assembles programming elements towards Hespeler Road.
 A lookout and seating area orients those using the space relative to an informal stone path and garden that recalls the morphology and ecology of the Grand River.
-A turf lawn to the site’s south allows for open gathering and play, connecting Hespeler Road to the adjacent residential neighborhood.
+A turf lawn to the site’s south allows for open gathering and play, connecting Hespeler Road to the adjacent residential neighbourhood.

 Sites 2 and 3 are currently pedestrian refuges that function as transit stops.
 To enhance the pedestrian experience and functionality of the spaces the concept draws from the textile industry that historically existed in Cambridge.
 Block seating recalls bales of raw material while the shade structure cladding references the knitting together of fabric.
 Strategically placed plant beds soften the site’s exposure to vehicle traffic.